 |Title:||The changing level of the Baltic Sea during 300 years: A clue to understanding the Earth|

 |Publisher:||Summer Institute for Historical Geophysics|

 |Details:||Hard cover, 155 pages, 10 tables, 40 figures|

 Book: Where on Earth are We?
 Using the Sky for Mapping the Nordic Countries 1500 - 2000

 A book with the above title is also issued by the institute.
 In this book data from positionings towards celestial bodies during 500 years are used to draw conclusions about the mapping of the Nordic countries and its development up till today’s satellites.
-For buyers within the Nordic countries the book can be ordered from www.adlibris.com or other Nordic booksellers; for buyers outside the Nordic countries it can be ordered from an ordinary bookshop or directly from the author (see contact information below).
+For buyers within the Nordic countries the book can be ordered from www.adlibris.com or other Nordic booksellers.
+The book is also available here as a pdf file.

 Specifications of the book: